This policy will provide clear guidelines for:

 The Victorian Government provides Free Kinder funding directly to the service providers (our centres), not directly to families.

-For Long day care centres, the Victorian Government will provide Free Kinder payments up to a value of $2000.
+For Long day care centres, the Victorian Government will provide Free Kinder payments up to a value of $2000 (payment may vary).
 However, most families will still pay some fees, depending on how many days a child attends and any Commonwealth Childcare Subsidy entitlements.

 Invoicing